KryptoKiosk/OS/README.md

-# lamassu-machine
+# KK-MACHINE-OS
-The software that runs the Lamassu Bitcoin Machine.
+The software that runs the KK-MACHINE-OS Bitcoin Machine.

 ## Mac OS X environment setup